paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

     1. Locate or create an entry in ``HrmpChannelDigests`` for `HM.recipient` and append `sender` into the entry's list.
     1. Increment `C.used_places`
     1. Increment `C.used_bytes` by `HM`'s payload size
+	1. Append a new link to the MQC and save the new head in `C.mqc_head`.
+Note that the current block number as of enactment is used for the link.
 * `prune_hrmp(recipient, new_hrmp_watermark)`:
   1. From ``HrmpChannelDigests`` for `recipient` remove all entries up to an entry with block number equal to `new_hrmp_watermark`.
   1. From the removed digests construct a set of paras that sent new messages within the interval between the old and new watermarks.